 WARNING: If you are allowed the exemption, you take all the responsibilities and liabilities as a contractor.

 It is important the Owner Builders understand that they may build or improve a one-family or two-family residence or a farm outbuilding.
 They may also build or improve a commercial building if the costs do not exceed $75,000.
+As long as, the commercial building is in the name of a company/corporation and not an individual.
+A permit will not be issued to a commercial building in an individual's name.
 The building or residence must be for their own use or occupancy.
 It may not be built or substantially improved for sale or lease.
 If a building or residence that they have built or substantially improved themselves is sold or leased within 1 year after the construction is complete, the law will presume that they built or substantially improved it for the sale or lease, which violates this exemption.

 An Owner Builder Affidavit must be submitted with the appropriate permit application for an Owner Builder Permit.
 Please contact the Builder department if you have any questions at (772) 597-8281.